 John represented the Church.
 This has long been the understanding of the early Church.

 You see, John had an earthly mother.
 She was the one who so brazenly asked Jesus if her sons, John and his brother James, could sit and rule with Him.
 One at His right and one at his left hand.

-Simply explained this action had a bigger more universal meaning.
-He was lifting Mary to the given Honor of being the Mother of All Humanity.
+Simply explained this last gift Jesus offered had a bigger more universal and inclusive meaning.
+He was revealing Mary as the true gift she was created for, as being the mother of all of us – Mother of All Humanity.